Abstract

 3. Judge-made Constitution.

-By Supremacy of law, he meant the absolute supremacy or predominance of regular law as opposed to the influence of arbitrary power.
-It excludes the existence of arbitrariness or even of wide discretionary authority on the part of the government.
-The second principle means, equality before the law, or the equal subjection of all classes to the ordinary law of the land administered by the ordinary courts.
+He meant the absolute supremacy or predominance of regular law as opposed to the influence of arbitrary power.
+It excludes the existence of arbitrariness or even of the government’s wide discretionary authority.
+The second principle refers to equality before the law or the equal subjection of all classes to the ordinary law of the land administered by the ordinary courts.

-He criticized the French legal system of droit administrative in which there were separate Administrative Tribunals for deciding cases between the officials of the State and the citizens.
-According to him, providing the special tribunals for resolution of disputes of civil servants was the negation of equality.
+He criticised the French legal system of droit administrative, in which separate administrative tribunals decided cases between the officials of the State and the citizens.
+According to him, providing special tribunals for the resolution of civil servant disputes was a negation of equality.

-Lastly, the general principles of the constitution are the result of judicial decisions of the courts.
-The Constitution is not the source but the outcome of the rights of the individuals.
-Dicey emphasized that the courts of law are guarantors of liberty. according to him rights would be better secured if they were enforceable in the courts of law and mere declaration of those rights in a document is not sufficient.
-In the latter case, they can be ignored, curtailed or trampled upon.
+Lastly, the general principles of the Constitution are the result of the courts’ judicial decisions.
+The Constitution is not the source but the outcome of individuals’ rights.
+Dicey emphasised that the courts of law are guarantors of liberty.
+According to him, rights would be better secured if they were enforceable in the courts of law, and a mere declaration of those rights in a document is not sufficient.
+In the latter case, they can be ignored, curtailed, or trampled upon.

-Notwithstanding the fact that rule of law had gained acceptance even prior to Dicey, there is denying the fact that it was only after Dicey that Rule of Law could become popular.
+Although the rule of law had gained acceptance even before Dicey, the fact that it was only after Dicey that the rule of law could become popular cannot be denied.

-The broad principles of Dicey’s rule of law have been accepted in several legal systems as a “necessary constitutional safeguard”.
-But it has its own limitations as well.
-Firstly Dicey equated supremacy of law with absence of not only arbitrary powers but even of discretionary powers.
+The broad principles of Dicey’s rule of law have been accepted as a “necessary constitutional safeguard” in several legal systems.
+However, it has its own limitations.
+First, Dicey equated the supremacy of law with the absence of not only arbitrary powers but also discretionary powers.
 He failed to distinguish between arbitrary power and discretionary power.
 No modern welfare state can work effectively without exercising discretionary powers.
-The arbitrary power is inconsistent with the concept of rule of law, but discretionary power is not, if it is exercised properly.
+Arbitrary power is inconsistent with the concept of the rule of law, but discretionary power is not, if it is exercised properly.

-Dicey misunderstood the real nature of droit adminstratif and carried a wrong impression that these administrative tribunals conferred on government officials special rights, privileges and prerogatives as against private citizens.
-The French system has proved to be more effective in controlling abuse of administrative powers than the common-law system.
+Dicey misunderstood the real nature of the droit administratif and carried the wrong impression that these administrative tribunals conferred on government officials special rights, privileges, and prerogatives as against private citizens.
+The French system is more effective in controlling the abuse of administrative powers than the common-law system.

-In present times, in all democratic countries only a very small portion of the entire legislative output today comes directly from the legislature.
-Fast changing scenario of economic social order with scientific development spawns innumerable situations which the legislature possible could not foresee.
-These circumstances generate the need for more and more laws.
-Thus bulk of the legislation in present circumstances is promulgated by the executive and is known as Delegated or subordinate Legislation.
-Such legislation is made by a body by virtue of the powers conferred on it by a statute.
-Usually the legislature enacts a statute covering only the general principles and policies relating to the subject-matter in question, and confers rule-making powers on the government, or some other administrative agency, to fill in the details.
-Today the instrument of delegated or subordinate legislation is used as a major component of the method of modern government.
-Today so extensive is its use, that there is no statute enacted by the legislature which does not delegate some legislative power to the executive.
+Presently, in all democratic countries, only a very small portion of the entire legislative output today comes directly from the legislature.
+Fast-changing scenario of economic and social order with scientific development spawns innumerable situations that the legislature could not foresee.
+These circumstances generate the need for more laws.
+Thus, the majority of legislation in present circumstances is promulgated by the executive and is known as delegated or subordinate legislation.
+Such legislation is made by a body by virtue of the powers conferred by a statute.
+Usually, the legislature enacts a statute covering only the general principles and policies relating to the subject matter in question and confers rule-making powers to the government or some other administrative agency to fill in the details.
+Today, the instrument of delegated or subordinate legislation is used as a major component of modern government.
+Today, its use is so extensive that there is no statute enacted by the legislature that does not delegate some legislative power to the executive.

-Delegated legislation suffers from several defects as well.
+Delegated legislation suffers from several defects.
 To some extent, it does entail the legislature giving up its role and the administration gaining more authority.
-It amounts to transfer of power from legislature to bureaucracy.
-The legislature cannot delegate its primary legislative functions of determining or laying down the legislative policy and of formally implementing that policy into a binding rule of conduct.
-What is permitted is the delegation of ancillary or subordinate legislative function, or, what is fictionally called, a power to fill up the details.
-Many a time, the legislature passes Acts in “skeleton” from containing only the barest of general principles and thus leaves to the executive the task of not only laying down “details” but even that of formulating and determining principles and policies.
-The legislature often uses wide, subjectively worded provisions, giving power to the delegate to make such rules as appear to it to be “necessary” or “expedient” for the purposes of the Act without specifying any criteria or standards to direct the delegate's judgement, and the delegate is given free reign to create any rules it desires.
+It amounts to the transfer of power from the legislature to the bureaucracy.
+The legislature cannot delegate its primary legislative functions of determining or laying down the legislative policy and formally implementing that policy into a binding rule of conduct.
+What is permitted is the delegation of ancillary or subordinate legislative function, or what is fictionally called a power to fill up the details.
+Many a time, the legislature passes Acts in “skeleton” form, containing only the barest of general principles and thus leaves the task of not only laying down “details” but also formulating and determining principles and policies to the executive.
+The legislature often uses wide, subjectively worded provisions, giving power to the delegate to make such rules as appear to be “necessary” or “expedient” for the Act without specifying any criteria or standards to direct the delegate's judgement, and the delegate is given free reign to create any rules it desires.

 “The power to make subordinate legislation is derived from the enabling Act and it is fundamental that the delegate on whom such a power is conferred has to act within the limits of authority conferred by the Act.
 Rules cannot be made to supplant the provisions of the enabling Act but to supplement it.
 What is permitted is the delegation of ancillary or subordinate legislative functions, or, what is fictionally called, a power to fill up details.
 The legislature may, after laying sown the legislative policy confer discretion on an administrative agency as to the execution of the policy and leave it to the agency to work out the details within the framework of policy.
 The need for delegated legislation is that they are framed with care and minuteness when the statutory authority making the rule, after coming into force of the Act, is in a better position to adapt the Act to special circumstances.
 Delegated legislation permits utilization of experience and consultation with interests affected by the practical operation of statutes.
 Rules and regulations made by reason of the specific power conferred by the statues to make rules and regulations establish the pattern of conduct to be followed.
 Regulations are in aid of enforcement of the provisions of the statue.
 The process of legislation by departmental regulations saves time and is intended to deal with local variations and the power to legislate by statutory instrument in the form of rules and regulations is conferred by Parliament.
 The main justification for delegated legislation is that the legislature being overburdened and the needs of the modern-day society being complex, it cannot possible foresee every administrative difficulty that may arise after the statue has begun to operate.
 Delegated legislation fills those needs.
 The regulations made under power conferred by the statue and supporting legislation and have the force and effect, it validly made, as an Act passed by the competent legislature.”

-1. In modern welfare and service State is not possible without the technique of delegation to give the quantity and quality of law required to govern the state.
-Even if the Parliament sits all the 365 days in a year and all the 24 hours, it may not be able to give the amount of rules required for the proper functioning of a modern government.
-Consequently, it is imperative that rule-making authority be delegated.
+1. In a modern welfare and service state is not possible without the technique of delegation to give the quantity and quality of law required to govern the state.
+Even if the Parliament sits all 365 days in a year and all 24 hours, it may not be able to provide the number of rules required for a modern government to function properly.
+Consequently, rule-making authority must be delegated.

-2. Technical nature of legislation -Today, legislation has become highly technical because of the complexities of a modern government.
-Legislators lack legal and technical skills; therefore, it is suitable for the legislature to lay down the policy and guidelines only, and leave the process of detailing to the experts in the field.
+2. Technical nature of legislation -Today, legislation has become highly technical because of modern government complexities.
+Legislators lack legal and technical skills; therefore, the legislature should lay down the policy and guidelines only and leave the process of detailing to experts in the field.

-3. Ordinary legislative process lacks experimentation- A law passed by legislature has to be in force till the next session for any modification.
-Therefore, administrative rule-making is the only solution in situations which require frequent changes and experimentation.
+3. The ordinary legislative process lacks experimentation.
+A law passed by the legislature must be in force until the next session for any modification.
+Therefore, administrative rule-making is the only solution in situations requiring frequent changes and experimentation.

-4. Emergency situations- Emergency situations where immediate legislation is needed to meet crisis situations, administrative rule-making is a necessity as ordinary law-making process is hyper-technical and involves delay.
+4. Emergencies: When immediate legislation is needed to meet crises, administrative rule-making is a necessity because the ordinary law-making process is hyper-technical and involves delay.

-5. In some situations it is necessary that the law must not be known to anybody till it comes into operation.
-Secrecy needs to be maintained which can be achieved only through administrative action because the ordinary legislative process is always very open.
+5. In some situations, the law must not be known to anybody until it comes into operation.
+Secrecy must be maintained, which can only be achieved through administrative action because the ordinary legislative process is always very open.

-6. Administrative rule-making is a more convenient and effective way and provides direct participation by those who are governed.
+6. Administrative rule-making is a more convenient and effective method and provides direct participation by the governed.

-The power of delegated legislation is in no way of less significance than the power of the legislature to legislate, for it affects the rights of the people just as vitally as legislation by a legislature.
+The power of delegated legislation is in no way less significant than the power of the legislature to legislate, for it affects the rights of the people just as vitally as legislation by a legislature.
 There is danger involved in enacting measures without public debate or consultation.
-It, therefore, becomes necessary to evolve proper safeguards to minimize the feeling of insecurity and distrust generated from an apprehension that the government may misuse its powers of delegated legislation, to ensure that the statutory powers are exercised and statutory functions performed properly and that the government is not able to capriciously injure private rights of person on property.
-As a result, the focus has now shifted from desirability of delegated legislation to that of its control and safeguards.
-The question to-day is not whether there should be delegated legislation, but subject to what safeguards, it should be resorted to.
+It, therefore, becomes necessary to evolve proper safeguards to minimize the feeling of insecurity and distrust generated from an apprehension that the government may misuse its powers of delegated legislation, to ensure that the statutory powers are exercised and statutory functions are performed properly and that the government is not able to capriciously injure the private rights of a person on property.
+Consequently, the focus has now shifted from the desirability of delegated legislation to its control and safeguards.
+The question today is not whether there should be delegated legislation, but what safeguards should be resorted to.

 The controls over delegated legislation operate at two levels.
-First, when the power to legislate is delegated by the legislature.
-This raises the question of how much authority the legislature should be permitted to delegate?.
-Should there be limitations on the legislature's ability to assign any legislative authority to the administration, or should it have unrestricted authority to delegate any amount of legislative power on the Administration?
-Secondly, control mechanism operates at the point of exercise of delegated legislative power by the Administration.
-The question here is subject to what limitations and safeguards should the delegate have while using the legislative authority that has been granted to them?
-What control mechanism ought to be in place to reduce the risks associated with the technique of delegated legislation?
+First, the legislature delegates the power to legislate.
+This raises the question of how much authority the legislature should be permitted to delegate.
+Should the legislature’s ability to assign any legislative authority to the administration be limited, or should it have unrestricted authority to delegate any amount of legislative power to the administration?
+Second, the control mechanism operates at the point of exercise of the administration’s delegated legislative power.
+The question here is, subject to what limitations and safeguards, should the delegate have while using the legislative authority that has been granted to them?
+What control mechanism should be in place to reduce the risks associated with the delegated legislation technique?

-‘Constitutionality of administrative rule-making’ means the permissible limits of the Constitution of any country within which the legislature, which as the sole repository of law-making power, can validly delegate rule-making power to other administrative agencies.
+‘Constitutionality of administrative rule-making’ refers to the permissible limits of the Constitution of any country within which the legislature, as the sole repository of law-making power, can validly delegate rule-making power to other administrative agencies.

-In re Delhi Laws Act, the Supreme Court has reached the following conclusions:
+In re Delhi Laws Act, the Supreme Court reached the following conclusions:

-1. “The legislature must normally discharge its primary legislative function itself and not throw them on others.
+1. “The legislature must normally discharge its primary legislative function and not impose its functions on others.”

-2. Once it is established that it has sovereign powers within a certain sphere, it must follow as a corollary that it is free to legislate within that sphere in any way which appears to it to be the best way to give effect to its intention and policy in making a particular law, and that it may utilize any outside agency to any extent it finds necessary for doing things which it is unable to do itself or fins it inconvenient to do.
-In other words it can do everything which is ancillary to any necessary for the full and effective exercise of its power of legislation.
+2. Once it is established that it has sovereign powers within a certain sphere, it must follow as a corollary that it is free to legislate within that sphere in any way that appears to it to be the best way to give effect to its intention and policy in making a particular law, and that it may utilise any outside agency to any extent it finds necessary for doing things that it is unable to do itself or fins it inconvenient to do.
+In other words, it can do everything necessary for the full and effective exercise of its legislative power.

-3. It cannot abdicate its legislative functions, and therefore while entrusting power to an outside agency, it must see that such agency, acts as a subordinate authority and does not become a parallel legislature.
+3. It cannot abdicate its legislative functions; therefore, while entrusting power to an outside agency, it must ensure that such agency acts as a subordinate authority and does not become a parallel legislature.

-4. The doctrine of separation of powers and the judicial interpretation is part of the American Constitution, enables the American Courts to check undue and excessive delegation.
-But the Courts of this country are not committed to that doctrine and cannot apply it in the same way as it has been applied in America.
-Therefore, there are only two main checks in this country on the power of the legislature to delegate, these being its good sense and the principle that it should not cross the line beyond which delegation amounts to ‘abdication and self-effacement’.”
+4. The doctrine of separation of powers and judicial interpretation is part of the American Constitution, enabling the American courts to check undue and excessive delegation.
+However, the courts of this country are not committed to that doctrine and cannot apply it in the same way as it has been applied in the United States.
+Therefore, there are only two main checks in this country on the legislature’s power to delegate: good sense and the principle that delegation should not cross the line beyond which it amounts to ‘abdication and self-effacement.”

-The Delhi Laws Act case thus achieved two ends: (1) it validated delegation of legislative power by the legislature to administrative bodies; and (2) it imposed an outer limit on legislature's ability to delegate legislative authority.
+Thus, the Delhi Laws Act case achieved two ends: (1) it validated the delegation of legislative power by the legislature to administrative bodies and (2) it imposed an outer limit on the legislature’s ability to delegate legislative authority.

-The control mechanism of administrative rule-making comprises three components, namely, parliamentary control, procedural control and judicial control.
+The control mechanism of administrative rule-making comprises three components: parliamentary, procedural, and judicial control.

 (B) Parliamentary Control

-The power is legislate is delegated by the Parliament.
-Thus, the administrative rule-making is subject to the supervision of Parliament.
-First Control is exercised at the time of passing the enabling Act.
-Second control is exercised at the time of scrutinising delegated legislation.
+Legislation is delegated by the Parliament.
+Thus, administrative rule-making is subject to the supervision of the Parliament.
+The first control is exercised at the time of passing the enabling act.
+The second control is exercised at the time of scrutinising delegated legislation.

 1. Direct general control

-(a) Through debate discuss anything about delegation including necessity, extent, type of delegation and the authority to whom power is delegated;
+a.
+Deliberations about delegation include necessity, extent, type of delegation, and the authority to whom power is delegated.

-(b) Through questions and notices.
-Ask questions on any aspect of delegation if dissatisfied can give notice for discussion under Rule 59 of the Procedure and Conduct of Business in Lok Sabha Rules;
+b.
+Through questions and notices.
+If dissatisfied, ask questions on any aspect of delegation and give notice for discussion under Rule 59 of the Procedure and Conduct of Business in Lok Sabha Rules.

-(c) Moving resolutions and notices if the matter regarding delegation of power is urgent and immediate, and reply of the government is unsatisfactory;
+c.
+Moving resolutions and notices if the matter regarding the delegation of power is urgent and immediate, and the government’s reply is unsatisfactory;

-(d) Vote on grant.
-Whenever the budget demands of a ministry are presented any member may propose a cut and thereby bring the exercise of rule-making power by that ministry under discussion;
+d.
+Vote on the grant.
+Whenever a ministry’s budget demands are presented, any member may propose a cut and thereby bring the exercise of rule-making power by that ministry under discussion.

-(e) A private member’s Bill seeking modifications in the parent Act or through a debate at the time of discussion on the address by the President to the joint session of Parliament
+e.
+A private member’s Bill seeking modifications in the parent Act or through a debate at the time of the President’s address to the joint session of Parliament

 2. Direct special control

 Direct special control is exercised through the technique of ‘laying’ on the table of the House rules and regulations framed by the administrative authority.
-The purpose of laying to inform the legislature, which has delegated the power, the rules formulated in exercise of that power.
+The purpose of laying is to inform the legislature, which has delegated the power, of the rules expressed in the exercise of that power.

 ‘Laying’ may take various forms:

-(a) Laying with no further direction or simple laying. - The rules and regulations in this sort of laying take effect immediately upon their laying.
-Its sole purpose is to apprise the House of the rules and regulations.
+a.
+Laying with no further direction or simple laying. - The rules and regulations in this type of laying take effect immediately upon their laying.
+Its sole purpose is to inform the House of the rules and regulations.

-(c) Laying subject to affirmative resolution. – This technique may take two shapes:
+c.
+Laying the subject to affirmative resolution. – This technique may take two shapes:

-(ii) that the rule shall cease to have effect unless approved by an affirmative resolution.
+ii.
+The rule shall cease to have effect unless it is approved by an affirmative resolution.

-In both these processes, it is the duty of the government to move a resolution.
+In both these processes, the government has the duty to move a resolution.

-(d) Laying in draft subject to negative resolution. – This type of laying the draft rules shall be placed on the table of the House and shall come into force after specified days from the date of laying unless disapproved before that period.
+a.
+Laying in draft subject to negative resolution. – This type of laying the draft rules shall be placed on the table of the House and shall come into force after a specified days from the date of laying unless disapproved before that period.

-(e) Laying in draft subject to an affirmative resolution. - ¬In this type of laying the instruments or draft rules shall have no effect unless approved by the House.
+b.
+Laying in draft subject to an affirmative resolution. - In this type of laying, the instruments or draft rules shall have no effect unless approved by the House.

 3. Indirect control